tldr-pages/tldr/pages/linux/gio-trash.md

 > Used by GNOME to handle trash.
 > More information: <https://gitlab.gnome.org/GNOME/glib>.

-- Move specific files to trash:
+- Move specific files to the trash bin:

 `gio trash {{path/to/file_or_directory1 path/to/file_or_directory2 ...}}`